Seiya Suzuki Player Props: Cubs vs. Angels

 Seiya Suzuki At The Plate

-- Suzuki is hitting .267 with nine doubles, a triple, six home runs and 23 walks.
+- Suzuki has nine doubles, a triple, six home runs and 24 walks while batting .266.

-- Among the qualified batters in baseball, he ranks 60th in batting average, 38th in on-base percentage, and 73rd in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 60th, his on-base percentage ranks 37th, and he is 78th in the league in slugging.

-- Suzuki has reached base via a hit in 31 games this year (of 45 played), and had multiple hits in 11 of those games.

-- In 11.1% of his games this year, he has hit a long ball, and 3.2% of his trips to the plate.
+- In 10.9% of his games this year, he has hit a long ball, and 3.1% of his trips to the dish.

-- In 33.3% of his games this year, Suzuki has notched at least one RBI.
-In three of those games (6.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Suzuki has had at least one RBI in 32.6% of his games this year (15 of 46), with more than one RBI three times (6.5%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 18 of 45 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 19 times this year (41.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.